 - Developmental courses in math and English or physical education courses are not available to dually-enrolled or home-schooled students until your high school curriculum is completed.

 - Under age 16?
-You will need to contact the dean of student development who will review your placement scores to determine if you placed into college-level coursework.
+You will need to contact the dean of academic advising and transfer services who will review your placement scores to determine if you placed into college-level coursework.

 - Pay tuition and fees in full.

 You will be dropped from all of your courses if you fail to pay your tuition in full by the due date.
 Save time – pay online via SCC Connection.

 - Obtain picture ID and parking tags.

 - Sign up for SCC Connection.